Dorset Council carried out a review of polling districts and polling places in the Dorset Council area during autumn/winter 2023.

-Why we are carrying out a review of polling districts and polling places
+Why we carried out a review of polling districts and polling places

 Under the Electoral Registration and Administration Act 2013, all local authorities are required to complete a formal review of their parliamentary polling districts and polling places at least every five years.
 The last review in Dorset Council took place in 2019.
 You can view the report considered by the council at its meeting on 21 November 2019 and the minutes of the meeting

 In Dorset, polling places are also considered annually following an election and in response to feedback and comments received from polling station staff, councillors and electors.
-We have also recently undertaken a council-wide Community Governance Review which has led to changes to some of the boundaries and therefore may change where electors will cast their vote.
+The council had also undertaken Community Governance Reviews during 2021/2023 which had led to changes to some of the boundaries, resulting in potential changes to where electors would need to go to cast their vote.

 Arrangements for the review

-The next formal review of polling districts and polling places will take place between October and December this year.
+This formal review of polling districts and polling places took place between October and December 2023.
 You can view the notice of review of polling districts and polling places and polling stations

 Timetable for this review